Reconstruction of the dark energy scalar field potential by Gaussian process: Reconstruction of the dark energy scalar field potential

 \subsection{Comparison}

-In this paper, we aim to compare the effects of different priors and datasets on the reconstructed V(z).
-We divide the four V(z) results mentioned in Sec. \ref{sec:Reconstruction} into two categories.
+In this paper, we aim to compare the effects of different priors and datasets on the reconstructed $V(z)$.
+We divide the six $V(z)$ results mentioned in Sec. \ref{sec:Reconstruction} into two categories.
 The first category is the comparison of the same dataset with different priors, as shown in Fig. \ref{fig:same dataset; different prior}.
-We find that different priors do not have a significant impact on the reconstructed V(z), with prior P18 yielding a smaller error than prior WMAP9y.
-The second category is the comparison of the same prior with different datasets, as shown in Fig. \ref{fig:same prior; different dataset}.
-We observe a significant difference in the reconstructed V(z) based on different datasets, with the OHD dataset resulting in a better reconstruction than the CC dataset.
-These results suggest that obtaining more observational H(z) data points would be the most efficient way to reconstruct V(z) more accurately.
+We observe that the choice of priors has a substantial effect on the reconstructed $V(z)$, and it is worth noting that the P18 prior consistently results in narrower uncertainty regions across all datasets, indicating more precise reconstructions compared to the WMAP9y prior.
+The second category is the comparison of the same prior with different datasets: CC, BAO, and OHD (which combines the CC and BAO datasets), as shown in Fig. \ref{fig:same prior; different dataset}.
+We observe a significant difference in the reconstructed $V(z)$ based on different datasets.
+Different datasets lead to distinct trends in the reconstructed $V(z)$.
+The CC dataset consistently exhibits a narrow uncertainty band, indicating higher precision compared to the BAO dataset.
+CC results are consistent with BAO within $1.19 \sigma$ for P18 prior (left panel of Fig. \ref{fig:same prior; different dataset}) and $0.62 \sigma$ for WMAP9y prior (right panel of Fig. \ref{fig:same prior; different dataset}), justifying their combination to derive results for the OHD dataset.
+The combined OHD dataset shows a trend distinct from CC and BAO, highlighting the impact of combining datasets.
+These results indicate that obtaining more accurate $H(z)$ data points and precise priors will enhance the accuracy and reliability of the reconstructed $V(z)$.